Huntington Spring 2018 Semester

 All Social Media classes are appropriate for PC and Mac users.

-Facebook Basics: In this course you will create a Facebook account if you don’t already have one.
-You must already have an email account and be able to sign into your email account in class.
-Facebook Privacy and Account Settings are reviewed in detail as well as menu navigation, Timeline and News Feed features.
+In this first class, you can create a Facebook account if you don’t already have one (you must already have an email account and be able to sign into your email account in class).
+Alternatively you can follow along with a student account.
+Learn the latest of Facebook Menu Navigation, Facebook Privacy and Account Settings, Timeline, and News Feed features.
 Read more . . .

-Facebook: Function and Features: This class is for those students who already have a Facebook account and want to become more comfortable with Facebook functions and features.
-Topics include filtering your News Feed, creating friends lists, messaging, chatting, uploading photos and video, creating and editing photo albums, using business pages, using help, deactivation/deletion of your Facebook account, privacy and account settings review, Timeline features, creating group pages, and video calling.
+This class is for those students who already have a Facebook account and want to become more comfortable with the latest Facebook functions and features.
+Topics include filtering your News Feed, creating Friends Lists, Messaging, Chatting, uploading Photos and Video, creating and editing Photo Albums, using Business Pages, using Help, Deactivation and Deletion of your Facebook account, Privacy and Account Settings, Timeline features, creating and joining Groups, and Video Calling.
 Additional topics will be covered by request.
 Come to class to share and resolve your Facebook issues and questions.
 Read more . . .

 Digital Photos 101: You own this great little camera, iPad or Smart Phone.
 You carry it with you all the time and take photos of your friends, grandchildren, pets, foods, special events and your vacations.
 You pride yourself on taking great candid shots.
 But, at the end of the day, what can you do with them?
 Thanks to the age of the digital photo, we now have access to more and better pictures than we ever had before.
 Because they are digital, we can easily edit them, crop them, share them and print them.
 Here is the class that will enable you to manage and use all your great photos, including how to transfer photos from your device to your computer, and back again.